Welcome to the O Scale Newark & E'port Connecting Railroad

 Humph's

 immaculately Simonized '49 Ford parked behind the tower.
-Here's

-One of the customers
+of the oldest customers

 served by the